New Study Finds Active Social, Spiritual and Physical Life is Key to Healthy Aging

 The Well Elderly 2 trial demonstrated that, compared with other interventions, this lifestyle intervention was cost-effective.
 For every dollar spent, there was a significant enough gain in health outcomes to justify the expenditure, according to Clark.

-“Making positive changes in how we live each day, and sustaining those changes over the long term, is critical for maintaining independence and healthy aging,” Clark emphasized.
+“The American public needs to know about this,” she said.
+“Making positive changes in how we live each day, and sustaining those changes over the long term, is critical for maintaining independence and healthy aging.”